Skip to main content

 - This page will be updated as we continue through our study -

 Transparency: I absolutely refuse to have AI write the content of this passion project.
 Anything generated by AI will be posted here.
-The Without the Mormon Lens project is written by the author and NOT AI.
+I like to create content using AI for social media so I feel this notice is important,

 ChatGPT is used as nothing more than a search engine to help identify sources.